EU watchdog to test viability of insurance capital rule

 "Solvency II must not create unnecessary barriers to insurers providing guarantees for customers and investing long-term, not least because the insurance industry is by far the largest institutional investor in Europe, with over 7.7 trillion euros in assets," Jones added.

-European life insurance premiums totalled 633 billion euros ($853 billion) in 2011, according to industry trade body Insurance Europe.
+European life insurance premiums totaled 633 billion euros ($853 billion) in 2011, according to industry trade body Insurance Europe.

 FURTHER DELAY